-(Table 1)
+[Table 1, Sl No. (v)]

 STANDARD TEST METHOD FOR TACK-FREE TIME OF ELASTOMERIC SEALANTS

 E-1 GENERAL

 This test method covers a procedure for the determination of the tack-free time property of single and multi-component elastomeric sealants commonly used for sealing caulking and glazing in buildings and related construction.